 Pasta, beans, and greens are a classic trio in Italian cuisine.
-This lovely dish of pasta with escarole (a sturdy, mildly bitter green that resembles romaine lettuce) and two beans showcases their compatibility.
+This lovely pasta, escarole and beans recipe showcases this sturdy, mildly bitter green that resembles romaine lettuce.

 Escarole is an easy-to-prepare (and somewhat underused) leafy green.
 The slight bitterness of escarole is tempered by cooking it lightly, and it becomes nice and tender in texture.